Revised on 10 September 2020, 3:55 p.m.

-With the arrival of the coronavirus disease 2019 (COVID-19) in Canada, Canadians have become concerned about disruptions to their food supply.
-A March 2020 survey by Abacus Data shows that almost two-thirds of Canadians are worried about rising food prices (65%) and the availability of certain food products (62%).
-However, there is currently no evidence that the pandemic will result in widespread or long-term food shortages in Canada.
+When the coronavirus disease 2019 (COVID-19) arrived in Canada, Canadians became concerned about disruptions to their food supply.
+A March 2020 survey by Abacus Data showed that, at that time, almost two-thirds of Canadians were worried about rising food prices (65%) and the availability of certain food products (62%).
+However, there is no evidence that the pandemic has resulted (or will result) in widespread or long-term food shortages in Canada.

 According to a March 2020 report, at least 4.4 million Canadians were food insecure in 2017-18, meaning that they lacked access to sufficient amounts of safe and nutritious food.
 Food insecurity is strongly linked to people’s financial ability to access food, both in quantity and quality.

 Experts believe that, currently, “skyrocketing unemployment is driving up food insecurity to catastrophic levels.”
 As people lose their jobs and main sources of income due to closures of non-essential businesses, efforts to control the pandemic may exacerbate existing food security vulnerabilities in Canada.
-This is particularly concerning since, according to a report by the Office of the Parliamentary Budget Officer, the unemployment rate could reach 15% by the third quarter of 2020.
+This is particularly concerning since, according to Statistics Canada, the national unemployment rate reached a “record high” of 13.7% in May 2020, compared to 5.6% in February.